breadtubetv/breadtubetv/CONTRIBUTING.md

 # Contributing

-Thank you so much for helping us build an open platform for simplifying the sharing of the massively important content coming out of the B R E A D T U B E movement.
+Thank you so much for helping us build an open platform for simplifying the sharing of the massively important content coming out of the [BreadTube.tv](https://BreadTube.tv) platform and the BreadTube content distribution movement.

 We're looking for any help you can offer, including advising us on what playlists we should put together, but definitely not limited to that.